top of page

 Marci volunteered as an adoption counselor and foster for the Spokane County Regional Animal Protection Service (SCRAPS) for many years.
 She walked dogs, socialized cats, assisted with adoptions, fostered over 100 cats and kittens, and a few puppies too.
 She has always had a passion for animals and their well-being.

-Marci is currently serving as Chairperson for the CCAPL's Finance Committee and a member of the Marketing and Public Relations Committee and the Volunteer and Personnel Committee.
+Marci serves as the Finance Committee Chairperson and as a member of the Marketing and Public Relations Committee and the Volunteer and Personnel Committee.

 Vice President

-Currently she serves on the CCAPL's Marketing and Public Relations Committee and the Fundraising Committee.
+Kelly serves as a member of the Marketing and Public Relations Committee and the Fundraising Committee.

 Janet Ferrell